pi-hole/pi-hole/CONTRIBUTING.md

   Pi-hole is open source and [powered by donations](https://pi-hole.net/donate/), and as such, we give our free time to build, maintain, and provide user support for this project.
 It would be extremely unfair for us to suffer abuse or anger for our hard work, so please take a moment to consider that.

   Please be considerate towards the developers and other users when raising issues or presenting pull requests.
-  Respect our decision(s), and do not be upset or abusive if your submission is not used
+  Respect our decision(s), and do not be upset or abusive if your submission is not used.

 <h3>Viability</h3>